 DUI Attorney Near Me Pevely, MO

 DUI Attorney Near Me Pevely, MO.
-No one enjoys being arrested, but it is important to understand that driving under the influence in Pevely is treated as a serious offense in Missouri court.
-Whatever the circumstances, when you are criminally charged for driving drunk or high, find an attorney you can trust to fight on your behalf and protect your future.
+Being arrested for driving under the influence in Pevely, MO is a serious matter.
+Whatever the details of your situation, when you are criminally charged for driving under the influence by drugs or alcohol, a you need the best legal representation available to protect your rights and your future.

-You deserve a talented defense attorney who has a track record of winning in Pevely and Missouri.
-Depending on your unique situation, a sharp Pevely, MO DUI attorney near you may be able to get the charges dropped, have the charges reduced to lesser offenses, fight the conviction in a trial or work with the prosecutor to negotiate a plea bargain.
-Most importantly, they will use the law to your benefit and guide you through all legal proceedings for your Pevely, MO DUI case.
-For razor-sharp representation after you have been accused of driving under the influence of drugs or alcohol, speak to Combs Law Group at (314) 900-HELP.
+You deserve a talented defense attorney who knows their way around DUI cases in Pevely and Missouri.
+Depending on the circumstances, a sharp Pevely, MO DUI attorney near you may be able to get the prosecutor to drop the charges, have the charges reduced to lesser offenses, fight the conviction in a trial or work with the prosecutor to negotiate a plea bargain.
+Their principle responsibility is to use the law to your benefit and guide you through the entire legal process for your Pevely, MO DUI case.
+For razor-sharp representation after being accused of driving under the influence, speak to Combs Waterkotte at (314) 900-HELP.

 What is a DUI in Pevely, MO?

-Commonly referred to as a DUI (which stands for driving under the influence, the offense is actually referred to a DWI (driving while intoxicated) in Missouri law.
-Missouri Revised Statute §577.010 and §577.012 outline the definition of the crime of driving under the influence of alcohol or drugs and establishes the rules for sentencing and punishments for those convicted of a DWI for operating a vehicle with a BAC (blood alcohol content) over the legal limit or while otherwise intoxicated.
-After your Missouri DWI arrest, you deserve a DUI attorney near Pevely, MO to fight for your freedom and help you navigate what can be an intimidating Missouri court process.
+Commonly referred to as a DUI (which stands for driving under the influence, Missouri law actually calls the offense a DWI (driving while intoxicated).
+Missouri Revised Statute §577.010 and §577.012 lay forth what constitutes the crime of driving under the influence of alcohol or drugs and establishes the law Missouri courts must follow to sentence and punish DWI offenders for operating a vehicle with a BAC (blood alcohol content) over the legal limit or while otherwise intoxicated.
+If you have been arrested in Missouri for a DWI, you may need a DUI attorney near Pevely, MO to fight for your freedom and protect you from unfair treatment by Missouri courts.

 A police officer may arrest someone for a DWI in Missouri for a long list of reasons.
-Under Missouri law, it is illegal to drive while intoxicated, including but not limited to driving under the influence of alcohol.
-Though DWI arrests are often drunk driving allegations, you can also be arrested for a DWI on suspicion of operating a vehicle while impaired by some kind of mind-altering drug.
+The law prohibits driving while intoxicated — not explicitly for driving under the influence of alcohol.
+Though DWI arrests are often drunk driving allegations, you can also be arrested for a DWI on suspicion of operating a vehicle while impaired by another mind-altering drug.

 DUI Stops and Arrests in Pevely, MO

-It is critical that you know your rights in the event that you are stopped for driving under the influence.
-Speak to an experienced Pevely, MO DUI attorney near you with Combs Law Group at (314) 900-HELP to understand your rights and what steps to take if an officer ever stops you while you are driving in Missouri.
-And if you have already gone through a traffic stop and were arrested for driving drunk or high, our unstoppable Pevely, MO defense attorneys will protect your rights and freedoms.
+It is critical that you know your rights in the event that you are stopped for driving intoxicated.
+Speak to an experienced Pevely, MO DUI attorney near you with Combs Waterkotte at (314) 900-HELP to understand your rights and what steps to take if you are ever stopped when driving in Missouri.
+And if you were already subjected to being pulled over and arrested for intoxicated driving, our unstoppable Pevely, MO defense lawyers will fight for your freedom and justice.

-Become familiar with the rules and procedure for Missouri traffic stops, sobriety tests and checkpoints.
+Find out about the rules and what to expect for regular traffic stops, sobriety tests and checkpoints.

 DUI Traffic Stops in Pevely, MO

-If you believe that you were wrongly stopped for or accused of your Pevely, MO DWI, reach out to a DUI attorney near you right away.
-If you were stopped by an officer without giving them reasonable suspicion, even if they have proof that you were driving drunk, turn to a DUI attorney near you in Pevely, MO who can help get your case dismissed and put to rest so you can move on with your life.
+If you feel that you were unlawfully stopped for or accused of your Pevely, MO DWI, contact a DUI attorney near you as soon as possible.
+If you were stopped by an officer without giving them reasonable suspicion, even if they have proof that you were driving intoxicated, a DUI attorney near Pevely, MO will fight to get the prosecutor to dismiss your case so you can put this behind you and be free.

 Sobriety Tests for DUIs in Pevely, MO

-If you are pulled over by an officer under suspicion of drunk or drugged driving, they will want to obtain proof to show that you are intoxicated.
+If a law officer stops you under suspicion of drunk or drugged driving, they will likely try to get you to do a test to prove that you are intoxicated.
 When it comes to roadside tests used by Pevely, MO police officers to determine intoxication, there are two primary types they may utilize: field sobriety tests and chemical tests.

 1. Chemical Tests (ie. a breathalizer)

-When police officers stop drivers in Pevely MO for drunk driving or driving under the influence, chemical tests are often used as evidence to collect evidence that the driver had ingested drugs or alcohol.
-Chemical tests include tests of the blood, breath, saliva or urine that check for the presence and concentration of various substances including alcohol.
+When police officers stop drivers in Pevely MO for driving while intoxicated, they often turn to chemical tests to prove that the driver had ingested drugs or alcohol.
+Chemical tests include tests of the bodily samples from blood to breath to saliva to urine that are meant to identify the presence of and/or measure the concentration of substances like alcohol.

-Like most US states, Missouri has what is known as an implied consent law, pursuant to whichPevely, MO and other Missouri drivers automatically consent to submit to chemical sobriety tests simply by getting behind the wheel.
-A good DUI attorney near you will tell you that you can refuse to a breathalyzer, but you can face legal consequences for the act of refusing the test.
-Still, the police cannot physically force you to take the test.
+Like most US states, Missouri has in place an implied consent law, pursuant to whichPevely, MO and other Missouri drivers automatically agree to participate in chemical sobriety tests just by getting behind the wheel.
+A smart DUI attorney near you will counsel you to know that you can refuse to submit to a chemical test like a breathalyzer, but you can face legal consequences for the act of refusing the test.
+You cannot be physically forced to produce a sample.

 If you do take a breathalyzer test, speak to an experienced Pevely, MO DUI attorney near you to discuss your defense and how they can help you.
-As your Pevely, MO DUI attorney near you, Combs Law Group will obtain discovery documents and comb through them to determine if the breathalyzer or other test was performed as according to law and whether it is or is not admissible in court.
+As your DUI attorney near Pevely, MO, Combs Waterkotte will investigate and scrutinize the details of your test to determine whether the breathalyzer or other test was administered legally and whether it is or is not admissible in court.

 2. Field Sobriety Tests

-Field tests are subjective tests sometimes used during a DWI stop that attempt to determine whether you are intoxicated through a series of demonstrative tasks.
-The National Highway Traffic and Safety Administration has spelled out three standardized field tests police officers subject drivers to in Pevely, MO and throughout the United States.
+Field tests are subjective tests sometimes used during a DWI stop that are designed to gauge whether you are intoxicated through a series of demonstrative tasks.
+The National Highway Traffic and Safety Administration has specified three standardized field tests that police officers can use to test drivers in Pevely, MO and all over the United States.

 1. Walk and turn – walk heel to toe in a straight line for nine steps, turn around and repeat in the opposite direction